 - Category 2 is open to all.
 All settings, disciplines, and specialties, anywhere in the US, should participate.
 Submissions of initiatives will take place between October 1-31, 2023.

-- Winners (both categories) will be announced March 2024
+- Winners (both categories) will be announced February and March 2024

 For complete details, please visit the FAQ section.